kevinbeaty/oneself/README.md

 ```

 ### Objects
-You can create generic functions from any object.
+You can create functions from any object as an alternative to binding
+`this`.

 ```javascript
   function Point(x, y){